immers-space/immers-app/immers-hubs/README.md

 ### Step 0 - Server

-You'll need a server with Docker & Docker Compose installed.
+You'll need a server with at least 2GB RAM[¹](#footnotes), 20GB storage, and Docker Compose installed.
 Your hosting provider might provide a ready-to-use image you can deploy ([Digital Ocean](https://marketplace.digitalocean.com/apps/docker), [AWS](https://aws.amazon.com/marketplace/pp/B08SHXDLL3?qid=1616591908920)), or you can [install Docker](https://docs.docker.com/get-docker/).
+Your Immers Server does not need to be on the same hosting provider as your Hubs Cloud.
-Once your server is setup, connect to its command prompt over SSH before proceeding.
+Once your server is setup, point your main domain to the IP address of your new server (i.e. add a DNS "A" record, [Digital Ocean](https://docs.digitalocean.com/products/networking/dns/how-to/manage-records/), [AWS](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html)) and connect to its command prompt over SSH before proceeding.

 ### Step 1 - Setup